Your Personal Property Detective

-Since then I have been working for another client with similar critieria so this same area was on the list.
-I was offered a top quality house which ticked all the boxes.
-I went to see it to check whether it was in or out of the affected area.
-It was inside, but only just, and right on the edge of there being no problem, a matter of a few metres and it was on much flatter terrain.
+Some time later and I am searching for another client across a range of locations, one of which was in this same area.
+I'm offered a top quality house which ticked all the boxes and I went to see it to check whether it was in or out of the affected area.
+It was inside, but only just, and right on the edge of there being no problem, a matter of a few metres.
+Internally, everything looked fine and externally as well, being on much flatter terrain.

 view our socials